decatorevista/storytelling/international.md

 Here is a guide to make your stay in Bucharest a little easier.

-### Getting in: Bucharest International Airport
+## Getting in: Bucharest International Airport

-You have two options to get from the airport to the city
+You have two options to get from the airport to the city:

 **Bus:** Bus 783 will take you into the city.
 You will need to purchase a bus card (1.59 euros) and a trip (80 eurocents).

 **Taxi:** The taxi must be ordered from inside the terminal, from a booth.
-The average price is 7 - 12 euros to the city.
+The average cost for a trip to the city center is 7 - 12 euros.

-### Accommodation
+## Accommodation

 **[Pullman Hotel](http://www.accorhotels.com/gb/hotel-1714-pullman-bucharest-world-trade-center/index.shtml) (conference venue)**

-Pullman Hotel has reduced price accomodation (starting at 50 euros) for conference attendees.
-Please fill download the form below by September 1st, and email or fax it to Pullman (full instructions are in the form).
+Pullman Hotel has reduced price accomodation (starting at 50 euros per night) for conference attendees.
+Please download the form below by September 1st, and email or fax it to Pullman (full instructions are in the form).

 [Download Pullman reservation form]